rrazcueta/moonveil/docs/players/encounters/00-encounters.md

 # Encounters

 In a clash of steel or a sprung trap - each moment is a test.
-Dice roll, Pockets swing, and Ability Points are spent.
-When you are in a good position, be aggressive!
-When you're not, think quick!
-Spend resources or take a big risk - or risk losing your head.
+Dice roll.
+Pockets shift.
+Ability Points are spent.
+When you hold the advantage, strike!

 ## Initiative